 Abstract.
 In this paper we study enumeration problems for polytopes arising from combinatorial optimization problems.
-While these polytopes turn out to be quickly intractable for enumeration algorithms designed for general polytopes, tailor-made algorithms using their rich combinatorial features can exhibit strong performances.
-The main engine of these combinatorial algorithms is the use of the large symmetry group of combinatorial polytopes.
-Specifically we consider a polytope with applications to the well-known max-cut and multicommodity flow problems: the metric polytope m_n on n nodes.
-We prove that for n > 9 the faces of codimension 3 of the metric polytope are partitioned into 15 orbits of its symmetry group.
-For $n \leq 8$, we describe additional upper layers of the face lattice of m_n .
-In particular, using the list of orbits of high dimensional faces of m_8 , we prove that the description of m_8 given in [9] is complete with 1 550 825 000 vertices and that the LAURENT-POLJAK conjecture [14] holds for n < 8.
-Many vertices of m_9 are computed and additional results on the structure of the metric polytope are presented.
+While these polytopes turn out to be quickly intractable for enumeration algorithms designed for general polytopes, algorithms using their large symmetry groups can exhibit strong performances.
+Specifically we consider the metric polytope m_n on n nodes and prove that for $n \ge 9$ the faces of codimension 3 of m_n are partitioned into 15 orbits of its symmetry group.
+For $n \le 8$, we describe additional upper layers of the face lattice of m_n .
+In particular, using the list of orbits of high dimensional faces, we prove that the description of m_8 given in [9] is complete with 1 550 825 000 vertices and that the LAURENT-POLJAK conjecture [15] holds for $n \le 8$.
 Computational issues for the orbitwise face and vertex enumeration algorithms are also discussed.